 One of the vital industries of our world is Food and Beverage and often it is taken for granted.
 The end customer goes to the supermarket or other food store and shop for items expected to be there with no consideration for how they got there.
+But Business Intelligence for food and beverage allows insight into the business in order to make sustainable change.

 The supply chain for fast moving consumer goods is complex and relies on getting the product to where it needs to be as quickly as possible to maximise shelf life time.
 But is there a way this process can be more efficient?
 The answer lies in the need for Business Intelligence for Food and Beverage suppliers.